Ingrown Toenail and Runners

 Risks/Complications Associated with this Condition

-If left undetected or untreated, ingrown toenail can cause serious infection and can even affect the bone.
+If left undetected or untreated, an ingrown toenail can cause serious infection and can even affect the bone.
 If it’s still ignored, the complications may increase and could infect the bone as well.

 The complications tend to double if you have severe diabetes.
 The condition is known for affecting the blood flow in your body.
 Low blood flow to the feet can also damage the nerves.
 This suggests that even a minor foot injury – callus, corn, scrape, cut, or an ingrown nail – may get infected and worse and do not heal at all.

 An open sore with very little chance of healing could require immediate medical attention and surgery for ingrown nail treatment.
-Surgery is carried out to save the foot from death of tissue and decay.
+Surgery is carried out to save the foot from the death of tissue and decay.

-In a case where you are experiencing complications and severity in the condition, it is best to see a doctor and not try to treat the condition on your own.
+In a case where you are experiencing complications and severity of the condition, it is best to see a doctor and not try to treat the condition on your own.
 Your doctors will diagnose the condition based on a physical examination as well as your symptoms and will suggest a treatment accordingly.